 One-to-one lessons are at the very heart of every RCM student’s learning experience.
 Our woodwind professors are truly world-class, many of them principal players in major orchestras as well as soloists and members of well-known ensembles.

-RCM students enjoy a wide variety of performance opportunities as part of the College’s diverse events calendar, which includes several hundred events per year.
+RCM students enjoy a wide variety of performance opportunities as part of the College’s diverse events calendar, which includes over 500 events each year.

 All woodwind students have the chance to play in our orchestras, which include the RCM Philharmonic, the RCM Symphony Orchestra and the RCM Opera Orchestra.
 Here, students often have the opportunity to work with some of the finest conductors in the world.
-Recent visitors have included Vladimir Ashkenazy, John Wilson, Sir Roger Norrington and Bernard Haitink.
+Recent visitors have included Vladimir Ashkenazy, John Wilson, Holly Mathieson, Bernard Haitink, Sir Antonio Pappano and Vladimir Jurowski.
 We also have our own Wind Ensemble, which often commissions new works.

 Students have the chance to perform concertos with RCM orchestras.
-Previous performances have included Mozart's Bassoon Concerto, Ibert's Flute Concerto, Ivan Fedele's Clarinet Concerto and Mendelssohn's Concert Piece for Clarinet and Basset Horn.
+Previous performances have included Mozart's Bassoon Concerto, Ibert's Flute Concerto, Ivan Fedele's Clarinet Concerto, Mendelssohn's Concert Piece for Clarinet and Basset Horn and Weber's Concerto for Bassoon in F major.

 Woodwind students enjoy unlimited chamber coaching and the opportunity to perform in small groups as part of the RCM’s Chamber Music concert series and in venues across London.